musinoli/guides/setup_jigsaw.md

     and that's it!
     ___
-    running `java -version` should now return something similar to the below:
+    running `java -version` should now return something similar to the following:
     `java version "9-ea"`

     nice reference: